BarryZ001/MapSage_V5/kaggle_notebook_unified.md

 import torch
 import torch.nn as nn

-# Create comprehensive mock modules to prevent mmengine optimizer import conflicts
+# Create comprehensive mock modules to prevent ALL mmengine optimizer import conflicts
 # This must be done BEFORE any mmengine imports
 class MockRegistry:
     """Mock registry that accepts all registrations without conflicts"""